 When you’re consistent with your visuals, users can quickly associate your content with your brand…which brand is known for red and yellow?
 Enough said.

 Create an editorial calendar

 An editorial calendar, also known as a publishing schedule, is used to control the publication of content across media.
-Calendars help balance the relationship between business strategy and art, while giving you a way to visualise the content you have planned.
+Calendars help balance the relationship between business strategy and art while giving you a way to visualize the content you have planned.

 When done right, an editorial calendar can also help you post content consistently.
-And in turn, keep you at the top of your customers’ minds.
+In turn, keeps you at the top of your customers’ minds.